Divi Tips 71

 }

-2 - Make the background of Bloom's popup completely transparent (and without shadow):
+2 - Make it completely transparent in the background of Bloom's popup (and without shadow):

 .et_bloom .et_bloom_optin div{